e-orz/docker-tests-presentation/PITCHME.md

 ---

+## Why?

+* Mocks are faster but are not the _real_ thing
+* Running embedded can cause issues
+	- jar hell
+	- not supported by the developers
+	- adapt the code for the tests
+* Docker community is large
+	- Most of the apps have ready made images

+---

 ## The TestContainers Library

 * pure Java library - docker CLI is not needed
-* self contained - all depenencies are sharded (won't confilict with apache when trying to use the Unix socket)
+* self contained - all dependencies are shaded (won't conflict with Apache when trying to use the Unix socket)
-*  simple (almost declerative) API
+*  simple (almost declarative) API

 ---